SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. note::

-   ``UInt`` should only be used when you specifically need an unsigned integer type with the same size as the platform's architecture.
+   Use ``UInt`` only when you specifically need an unsigned integer type with the same size as the platform's architecture.
-   If this is not the case, ``Int`` should be preferred, even when the values to be stored are known to be non-negative.
+   If this is not the case, ``Int`` is preferred, even when the values to be stored are known to be non-negative.
-   A consistent use of ``Int`` for integer values helps with code interoperability, and provides consistency when using type inference, as described below.
+   A consistent use of ``Int`` for integer values aids code interoperability and provides consistency when you use type inference, as described below.

 .. _BasicTypes_FloatingPointNumbers: